kipu1231/GAN-Image-Generation/README.md

 # GAN-Image-Generation
-Implementation of GAN to generate faces based on random numbers.
+Implementation of two models.
+First, a Generative Adversial Network (GAN) is trained to generate faces based on random numbers.
+Second, an Auxiliary Classifier GAN (ACGAN) is trained to generate faces with certain attributes (in this case: smiling).

+### Results

 # Usage